ProfilePic

 A CD generally pays a much higher interest rate than a standard savings account.
 For example, if you have $10,000 available to invest in a savings account or CD, you may earn the following percentages: a bank interest rate of .06%, a Credit Union interest rate of .13%, a Bank CD for 60 months with .87%, and a Credit Union CD for 60 months with 1.6%.

 These numbers take into consideration the national averages and are computed monthly.
 Account fees and inflation are not considered in these earnings.
-Here is the summary of earning you would approximately obtain through each savings account type with interest mentioned above:
+Here is the summary of earnings you would approximately obtain through each savings account type with the interest mentioned above:

 • Saving Account, bank - $31